steph-k/XInvoiceTools/README.md

 report!.getJasperReport().setProperty("net.sf.jasperreports.export.pdfa.icc.profile.path",iccpath$)
 ```

-## BBjForm

-Sample: Demo/PDFA_BBjForm

-## SYSPRINT
+## BBjForm and SYSPRINT

-Sample: Demo/PDFA_SYSPRINT
+These two produce PDF which are almost okay, but miss a few metadata / header fields.
+The PDFA class adds these, which is shown in this demo.

-## Unform
+## Note about Unform

-We have successfully tested the PDFA - class on Unform output.
-It works nicely and adds all necessary meta data, also for older versions.
+We have successfully tested the PDFA - class on output from the Unform product.
+It appears to work nicely and adds all necessary meta data, also for older versions.
+If somebody has Unform output which does not fully validate, open an issue and attach the PDF file (or send it offline if it contains sensitive data).

-## Validating PDF/A
+# Validating PDF/A

 The "validation" subdirectory contains a validator "PDFBox_PDFA_Validation.bbj" that iterates all PDFs in the "output" directory and creates a print preview listing the results.
 This validator is using the PDFBox library that ships with BBj.